udon-code-studios/spp-website/README.md

 # Subpar Programming Website

-NOTE: as of 2022/02/20 this site is now running on Google Cloud Run
+NOTE: as of 2022/02/20 this site is now running on Google Cloud Run.

 This multi-container app serves a server-side rendered HTTPS website using NGINX as the reverse proxy and SSL handshake provider.
 Certbot is used to automate the certificate renewall process with [Let's Encrypt CA](https://letsencrypt.org).